slashmo/CODE-devops-workshop/app/README.md

 3. The constructor of `logic.Calculator` takes two arguments `min_value` and `max_value`.
 Change the class so that it's methods throw the exceptions in `logic.py` when confronted with numbers that are too high or too low.
+N.B: https://stackoverflow.com/questions/23337471/how-to-properly-assert-that-an-exception-gets-raised-in-pytest

 4. Make sure to add tests to check the boundary of `min_value` and `max_value`.